RGCI-Limitation of Cost or Funds – The Burden Falls on You

 The EAC—Forecasting at its Finest

 It is not as simple as comparing your current cumulative billing amount to the limitation; you must maintain a reliable Estimate at Complete (EAC).
 An EAC is a current forecast of what the total cost are likely to be for the contracted effort.
-A properly developed EAC is made up of two parts: (1) the costing of your incurred cost to date, and (2) forecast (i.e., pricing) of the work you have remaining to complete the contracted effort.
+A properly developed EAC is made up of two parts:

 In considering your incurred cost there are a few key things to remember:

 • Monitor Indirect Rates – You cannot simply use your provisional billing rates and assume your indirect costs are on track.
 You need to monitor your billing rates to your actual-to-date indirect rates plus a projection of the indirect rates at year end.
 If the rates are not tracking to the current billing rates, you will need to request an adjustment to your billing rates and consider the impact on the costing of your incurred cost to date.
-Not considering an increase in your indirect rates could result in your failure to meet the limitation reporting requirements.
+Not considering an increase or decrease in your indirect rates could result in your failure to meet the limitation reporting requirements.

 • Track Scope of Work Completed (Budget vs. Actual) – The fact that you incurred 20% of the hours you forecasted, as part of your original price proposal, does not necessarily mean 20% of the scope of work was completed.
 For some tasks within the scope of work, less hours may be required and for others more hours will be required.
 This will be important in forecasting the work you have remaining to complete the contracted effort.

 • Remember the Impact of Subcontractors – Your cost reimbursable subcontractors should be doing the same thing you are in terms of tracking and monitoring budget vs. actual.
 Your subcontract manager should be reviewing subcontract billings and forecasts of future efforts.
 It is best to come to an agreement with your subcontractors as to what you expect in the way of EAC reporting prior to awarding the subcontract.
+Yes – this meaning including in your subcontract terms similar to the limitation of cost/funds requirements in your prime contract.
+And NO – you cannot simply reference the FAR contract clause number (i.e., FAR 52.232-20 or 52.232-22).
+These are not required flowdown clauses, yet you must have similar requirements placed upon your subcontractors to meet your contractual requirements.

 The Estimate to Complete Process

 Once you have a good understanding of your incurred cost, you must set up a process to develop an Estimate to Complete (ETC).
 An ETC is a pricing effort of the remaining scope of work to complete the contracted effort.
 In most cases, it is necessary to develop a detailed pricing of your ETC on a quarterly basis, at a minimum.
-While the ETC should not require a bottom up proposal effort each quarter, a reliable and consistent process based on an explainable methodology is important.
-Unlike estimates for progress payments, the Government (e.g., DCAA) is not likely to audit or review your estimate, as the risk of not recovering cost is on you.
+While the ETC should not require a bottom-up proposal effort each quarter, a reliable and consistent process based on an explainable methodology is important.
+Unlike estimates for progress payments, the Government (i.e., DCAA) is not likely to audit or review your estimate, as the risk of not recovering cost is on you.

 Now That You Have All the Pieces